 Chateau de Francs is one of the oldest properties in the Bordeaux region, with a history that dates back almost 2,000 years.
-At the time of its birth, until it became a vineyard, the estate was used as a military fortress.
+From the time of its birth, until it became a vineyard, the estate was used as a military fortress.

 The modern era for Chateau de Francs begins in 1985, when Hubert de Bouard of Chateau Angelus in St. Emilion, along with Dominique Hebrard purchased the property.
 Dominique Hebrard, like Hubert de Bouard were both well-known and experienced in Bordeaux.
 As I mentioned, at the time of the purchase, Hubert de Bouard was the owner of Chateau Angelus.

-Once the new owners took over Chateau de Francs, they began a program of extensive renovations to the entire estate that included the cellars, vat rooms and wine making facilities, as well as replanting parts of the vineyard at Chateau de Francs.
+Once the new owners took over Chateau de Francs, they began a program of extensive renovations to the entire estate that included the cellars, vat rooms, and wine-making facilities, as well as replanting parts of the vineyard at Chateau de Francs.

 Chateau de Francs, Vineyards, Terroir, Grapes, Winemaking

 Chateau de Francs also produces a high end cuvee’ from the estates oldest vines, Les Cerisiers.
 Les Cerisiers is aged in 50% new, French oak barrels for between 12 to 14 months.
 The blend is usually 90% Merlot and 10% Cabernet Sauvignon.

-Chateau de Francs Infinity is a selection of the 4 best barrels of old vine Merlot from their vineyards.
+Chateau de Francs Infinity is a selection of the 4 best barrels of old-vine Merlot from their vineyards.
 The wine is made from 100% Merlot and is aged in 100% new, French oak barrels.
 This could be the top wine in the entire Cotes de Francs appellation.

-Chateau de Francs is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Chateau de Francs is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau de Francs is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau de Francs is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.